Nohet/IgorCMS/README.md

 ## What is it?

-IgorCMS is a CMS (Content Management System) written in Python using the Starlette framework and a MySQL/MariaDB database.
+IgorCMS is a CMS (Content Management System) written in Python using the Starlette framework and a MySQL/MariaDB database but other databases can be implemented easily.

 ---

 ## Screenshot

 ![Screenshot showing the admin panel](https://i.imgur.com/RVUjRb1.png)

 ---

 ## How to run my CMS?

 Recommended Python version: <3.10

 1. Install the required libraries:

    - `pip install -r requirements.txt`

 2. Run the database (MySQL/MariaDB).